Juhu

-Juhu (Pronunciation: [d͡ʒuɦuː]) is a suburb of Mumbai.
-It is known for the sprawling Juhu Beach.
-It is surrounded by the Arabian Sea to the west, Versova to the north, Vile Parle to the east and Santacruz to the south.
-Juhu is among the most expensive and affluent areas of the metropolitan area and home to many Bollywood celebrities.
-The nearest railway stations are Santacruz, Andheri and Vile Parle on the Western Line and Harbour Line of the Mumbai Suburban Railway.
+Juhu (pronunciation: [d͡ʒuɦuː]) is a coastal suburb in the Mumbai Suburban district, located on the western coast of Salsette Island.
+It is known for its sprawling Juhu Beach.
+It is surrounded by the Arabian Sea to the west, Versova to the north, Vile Parle to the east, and Santacruz to the south.
+Juhu is among the most expensive and affluent areas of the metropolitan region and is home to many Bollywood celebrities.
+The nearest railway stations are Santacruz, Andheri, and Vile Parle on the Western and Harbour lines of the Mumbai Suburban Railway.
 The nearest metro stations are D. N. Nagar and Andheri West.
-There are two minor B.E.S.T bus depots in Juhu.
+There are two minor B.E.S.T. bus depots in Juhu.

-J. R. D. Tata, the father of civil aviation in India, made his maiden voyage to Juhu Airport from Drigh Road airstrip, Karachi, via Ahmedabad, on 15 October 1932 carrying mail in a Puss Moth aircraft.
+J. R. D. Tata, the father of civil aviation in India, made his maiden voyage to Juhu Airport from Drigh Road Airstrip, Karachi, via Ahmedabad, on 15 October 1932, carrying mail in a Puss Moth aircraft.